-Under Alternative D, a total of 3.4 miles of routes would be closed and 14.5 miles of routes would have limited designations.
-The 12.5 miles of routes limited to non-motorized and e-bike class 1 use would result in the same types of impacts described for Alternative C.
+Under Alternative D, a total of 3.4 miles of routes would be closed and 14.59 miles of routes would have limited designations.
+The 12.45 miles of routes limited to non-motorized use would result in the same types of impacts described for Alternative C.

-Impacts for Alternative E would be similar to those described for Alternative C, with additional adverse effects on vegetation from the 15.8 miles of proposed new routes and reroutes, and the 0.3 miles of proposed routes associated with trailhead option 2.
+Impacts for Alternative E would be similar to those described for Alternative C, with additional adverse effects on vegetation from the 16.16 miles of proposed new routes and reroutes, and the 0.25 miles of proposed routes associated with Trailhead Option 2.
 Areas where soil and vegetation have been disturbed are especially susceptible to the establishment of invasive, non-native species.
 Use of new routes may results in adverse impacts to special status plant species if the constructed routes are in suitable habitat, as described in Affected Environment.
 Site-specific surveys and analysis would be required before construction of new routes could occur.
-Approximately 16.1 miles of new routes are proposed under Alternative E, however 2.0 of those miles would be reroutes of existing route segments, and 0.3 miles could be located in a former dumpsite that has already been highly impacted, and would lead to trailhead option 2 if this trailhead option is chosen.
+Approximately 16.16 miles of new routes are proposed under Alternative E, however 2.0 of those miles would be reroutes of existing route segments, and 0.25 miles could be located in a former dumpsite that has already been highly impacted and would lead to Option 2 if this trailhead option is chosen.

-While Alternative E may contribute to declines in species abundance, habitat quality, and species occurrence connectivity, overall the alternative would not be expected to impact special status plant species, pollinators or ecosystem integrity on BLM land to a large degree, by virtue of best practices, standard and special stipulations and conditions of approval that reduce impacts and reclaim disturbed areas.
+While Alternative E may contribute to declines in species abundance, habitat quality, and species occurrence connectivity, overall, the alternative would not be expected to impact special status plant species, pollinators or ecosystem integrity on BLM land to a large degree, by virtue of best practices, standard and special stipulations and conditions of approval that reduce impacts and reclaim disturbed areas.
 A decision to authorize Alternative E would not contribute to a need to list sensitive plant species under the ESA.
-This Alternative would have No Effect on federally listed plant species or their designated critical habitats.
-Federally listed species or designated critical habitat would not be affected (adversely or beneficially) because no listed plant species or their designated critical habitats are present and/or because Alternative E does not have any elements with the potential to affect federally listed plant species or their designated critical habitats.
+This alternative would have No Effect on federally listed plant species or their designated critical habitats.
+Federally listed species or designated critical habitats are present and/or because Alternative E does not have any elements with the potential to affect federally listed plant species or their designated critical habitats.

-Community Type Alternative A Alternative B Alternative C Alternative D Alternative E Aspen Forest, Woodland, and Parkland 0.1 <0.1 0.1 0.1 <0.1 Big Sagebrush Shrubland and Steppe 10.3 3.7 6.9 8.5 8.6 Deciduous Shrubland 0.5 0.1 0.4 0.5 0.4 Douglas-fir-Ponderosa Pine-Lodgepole Pine Forest and Woodland 0.0 0.0 0.0 0.0 <0.1 Grassland < 0.1 < 0.1 < 0.1 < 0.1 < 0.1 Greasewood Shrubland 0.8 0.2 0.3 0.8 0.5 Introduced Annual and Biennial Forbland 0.0 0.0 0.0 0.0 0.0 Introduced Perennial Grassland and Forbland 0.0 0.0 0.0 0.0 0.0 Open Water <0.1 <0.1 <0.1 <0.1 < 0.1 Pinyon-Juniper Woodland 16.9 9.1 12.8 15.5 25.8 Salt Desert Scrub 0.0 0.0 0.0 0.0 0.0 Sand Shrubland 0.1 0.0 0.0 0.1 0.0 Aspen Forest, Woodland, and Parkland 0.0 0.0 0.0 0.0 0.0 Total 28.7 13.2 20.5 25.3 35.4
+Community Type Alternative A Alternative B Alternative C Alternative D Alternative E Aspen Forest, Woodland, and Parkland 0.1 <0.1 0.1 0.1 <0.1 Big Sagebrush Shrubland and Steppe 10.4 3.8 7.0 8.6 8.2 Deciduous Shrubland 0.5 0.1 0.4 0.5 0.5 Douglas-fir-Ponderosa Pine-Lodgepole Pine Forest and Woodland 0.0 0.0 0.0 0.0 <0.1 Grassland < 0.1 < 0.1 < 0.1 < 0.1 < 0.1 Greasewood Shrubland 0.8 0.2 0.3 0.8 0.5 Introduced Annual and Biennial Forbland 0.0 0.0 0.0 0.0 0.0 Introduced Perennial Grassland and Forbland 0.0 0.0 0.0 0.0 0.0 Open Water < 0.1 < 0.1 < 0.1 < 0.1 < 0.1